OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_statemachines.md

 The string returned on this behaviour can contain any possible value (a security role, a reference to another entity, ...).

+The assignation of the entity to someone does not limit the acess to that entity.
+The queries of that entity type must be reviewed to control access.

 ### How to disable all attributes in a given State?
 __*State Machine / States / State*__